payal1184/WeatherNotification/Readme.md

 ![IAM Roles Screenshot](image/Screenshot%20(155).png)

 Attached roles and policies to give Lambda the required permissions.
-The role includes policies like AmazonSNSFullAccess and SNS Publish Policy.
 These permissions enable the Lambda function to send notifications securely and reliably.

 ![IAM Roles Screenshot](image/Screenshot%20(159).png)